Synerty/peek-plugin-inbox/README.rst

     -   Selected, this will open a screen.

-    -   Actioned, actions will be delievered back to the initiating plugin back on the peek server.
+    -   Actioned, actions will be delivered back to the initiating plugin back on the peek server.

 *   All tasks and the state of tasks are viewable from an administrators page.